fleetdm/fleet-terraform/k8s/README.md

     <base64-encoded-tls-cert-here>
 ```

 After the secret has been created, you can create your istio ingress `Gateway` and istio `Virtual Service`.
-In the examble below you should make reference, in the `Gateway` and `VirtualService` to hostname (example: `fleet.example.com`) covered by your TLS certificate stored in the TLS secret created above (example: `fleet-tls`).
+In the examble below you should make reference, in the `Gateway` and `VirtualService` to hostname (example: `fleet.example.com`) covered by your TLS certificate stored in the TLS secret created above (example: `fleet`).

 ```yaml
 ---